 Be forceful and direct; be clear; avoid ambiguity; use simple language without simplifying your ideas.

 Unless otherwise specified by the faculty advisor, use a title page and a table of contents, type (one side only), double-spaced, on 8.5 x 11 inch white paper.
 Use a one-inch margin on all sides.
 Designate page numbers on each page.
 Place the final copy for the professor in a folder with a sturdy side fastener.
 These may be obtained at the campus bookstore.
 Please do not use a three-ring notebook.

-If the Research Writing Requirement is to be satisfied by writing a paper in conjunction with a course, it must be done under the supervision of a faculty advisor and must be written while a student is currently taking, and in conjunction with, a Willamette Law course.
+If the Graduation Writing Requirement is to be satisfied by writing a paper in conjunction with a course, it must be done under the supervision of a faculty advisor and must be written while a student is currently taking, and in conjunction with, a Willamette Law course.
 It is the student's responsibility to seek out a course for the Research Writing Requirement and obtain project approval from the professor teaching that course.
 Enrollment in the course and faculty approval must be gained before beginning the writing project.
 The advisor must be a full-time professor, not an adjunct, currently teaching at Willamette Law.
 No faculty member may supervise more than 15 people during an academic year.

 All Willamette Law courses taught by full-time faculty may be used to satisfy the Research Writing Requirement with the exception of th 100 series courses, Externship (other than the optional externship paper), and Legal Clinic.
 Moot Court Competition Briefs may not be used.
 Students enrolled in a first-year elective in the second or third year may use the course to satisfy the requirement.
 Students may not work together on the Research Writing Requirement paper.

 The student will not receive additional academic credit for the paper.

 The following steps must be completed for the Graduation Writing Requirement: